About President Leath

-Dr. Leath co-chairs the Greater Des Moines Foundation's Capital Corridor regional economic development initiative, is a member of the executive committee of the Iowa STEM (science, technology, engineering, mathematics) Advisory Council, is vice chair of the Iowa Coordinating Council for Post-Secondary Education, and is a member of the Iowa Business Council.
-He is also a member of the American Association for the Advancement of Science, Crop Science Society of America, American Phytopathological Society, and Sigma Xi research honor society, Cardinal Key Honor Society, and Alpha Gamma Rho Fraternity.
+Dr. Leath co-chairs the Cultivation Corridor regional economic development initiative, is a member of the executive committee of the Iowa STEM (science, technology, engineering, mathematics) Advisory Council, is vice chair of the Iowa Coordinating Council for Post-Secondary Education, and is a member of the Iowa Business Council.
+He is also a member of the American Association for the Advancement of Science, Crop Science Society of America, American Phytopathological Society, Sigma Xi research honor society, Cardinal Key Honor Society, and Alpha Gamma Rho Fraternity.

 Dr. Leath holds a B.S. in plant science from Pennsylvania State University, M.S. in plant science from the University of Delaware, and Ph.D. in plant pathology from the University of Illinois.

 Positions, projects, research

 He spent one year as an Extension Plant Pathologist in Illinois before joining the faculty of North Carolina State University's College of Agriculture and Life Sciences as a plant pathologist with the U.S. Department of Agriculture's Agricultural Research Service (USDA-ARS) unit based at NC State.
 He focused on disease control and genetics of disease resistance in cereal crops.
-In 1998, he was named professor and research leader of the unit in 1998, then spent time as acting national grain crops program leader for the USDA-ARS in Washington, DC.
+In 1998, he was named professor and research leader of the unit, then spent time as acting national grain crops program leader for the USDA-ARS in Washington, DC.
 He returned to NC State in 2001 as a professor and assistant director of the North Carolina Agricultural Research Service (NCARS), was promoted to associate director in 2003, and was named NCARS director and associate dean of the College of Agriculture and Life Sciences in 2005.